aizcutei/Lyrecs/README.md

 </p>
 <h3 align="center">Lyrecs</h3>
 <p align="center">
-  A lyrics displayer for Apple Music.
+  A lyrics displayer for Apple Music
   <br/>
   <a href="https://github.com/aizcutei/lyrecs/releases"><b>Download is not avaliable for now</b></a>
 </p>